jmoussa/crypto-news-platform/README.md

 export CONFIG_LOCATION=$(pwd)/config
 go get .
 make build
-make deploy # will start minikube dashboard to visualize the deployment
+make deploy # will open minikube dashboard in browser to visualize the deployment

 # in a separate terminal window
 minikube tunnel # expose API port to your local machine